Wattysaid/dsif-git-main-project/Feature_selection_and_challenges.md

 ### 🔄 Features in Pre-Hardship Fields

-The following RFE-selected features are also part of the pre-hardship fields, meaning they capture borrower data available prior to any hardship events:
+The RFE-selected features are also part of the pre-hardship fields, meaning they capture borrower data available prior to any hardship event:

 - `annual_inc`
 - `bc_open_to_buy`